Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 • Squeaking noise = add shims immediately

-• Dull thud = product hits the walls, insufficient protection
+• Dull thud = product hits the sides, insufficient protection

-Acceptance threshold: ZERO audible or noticeable movement.
+Acceptance threshold: ZERO audible or perceptible movement.
 If you hear or feel anything, repackage the item.

 Expected result:

-• The cardboard does not bend = adequate strength
+• The cardboard doesn't give way = adequate strength

-• Indentation >5mm = undersized or damaged cardboard
+• Indentation >5mm = cardboard is too small or damaged

-Reminder: A box that collapses under manual pressure will not survive being stacked in a truck (loads of up to 50 kg on top).
+Reminder: A cardboard box that collapses under manual pressure will not withstand being stacked in a truck (with loads of up to 50 kg on top).

 Test 3: Controlled Drop (Optional - High Value Only)

-⚠️ WARNING: This test should only be performed on very high-value packages (>€2000) containing extremely fragile items.
+⚠️ WARNING: This test should only be performed on high-value packages (>€2000) containing extremely fragile items.

 Expected result:

-• No internal noise = shock absorption OK
+• No internal noise = shock absorption works well

-Even with perfect packaging, incidents can occur.
-The recipient's responsiveness is therefore crucial to protecting your rights.
+Even with perfect packaging, incidents can still occur.
+In such cases, the recipient’s prompt response is crucial to protecting your rights.

-• Immediate inspection: Note any visible damage to the package (dent, tear, opened and resealed, signs of moisture).
+• Immediate inspection: Note any visible damage to the package (dented, torn, opened and resealed, signs of moisture)

-• Opening in the presence of the delivery person: Ideally, open the package in front of the delivery person so that you can immediately check for damage or missing items.
-This is particularly important for packages worth more than €500.
+• Opening the package in the presence of the delivery person: Ideally, open the package in front of the delivery person so you can immediately check for any damage or missing items.
+This is especially important for packages valued at over €500.

-• Make specific reservations: Describe the damage accurately on the Carrier delivery note in the presence of the delivery person.
-A vague or general reservation has no legal value.
+• Make specific notes of any issues: Describe the damage in detail on the Carrier delivery receipt, in the presence of the delivery person.
+A vague or general note has no legal standing

-These reservations are accepted by insurers because they are detailed:
+These exclusions are accepted by insurers because they are clearly defined:

-• "Package received with product reference XYZ missing.
-Box torn on the right side, resealed with brown tape (different from the original transparent tape)."
+• "Package received with item XYZ missing.
+The box was torn on the right side and resealed with brown tape (different from the original clear tape)."

-• "Product reference ABC received with a 3 cm crack on the left side.
-Cardboard dented in the same place over an area of 10x10 cm."
+• "Item ABC was received with a 3-cm crack on the left side.
+The cardboard is dented in the same spot over an area measuring 10x10 cm."

 • "DEF item received with deep scratches on the top surface.
-Box shows signs of having been opened and then "reclosed" with different tape."
+Box shows signs of having been opened and then 'resealed' with a different type of tape."

-• "Box received with tears on two corners and poorly sealed.
-Product appears intact visually but requires thorough functional verification before final acceptance."
+• "The box arrived with tears in two corners and was not properly sealed.
+The product appears to be intact, but requires a thorough functional check before final acceptance."

 Unacceptable Reservations (To Be Avoided at All Costs)